safeledger logo

 • Online (E-Notarization): The UAE Ministry of Justice also offers online POA services.
 This means you can do the process remotely using a video call.
 This is very good for people outside the UAE or who can’t visit in person.
 You will still need all your required papers.

-• The Notary Public officer will check the Principal's identity.
+• The Notary Public officer will check the Principal’s identity and check the authenticity of the POA.

-• They will also make sure that the Principal understands what the POA says and what powers they are giving.
-This confirms the Principal is acting freely and is legally able to make decisions.
+• This confirms the Principal is acting freely and is legally able to make decisions.

 • The Principal signs the POA paper right in front of the Notary Public (or on the video call for online service).